John A. King: Career

 John King's law career was interrupted by a stint in the military; he served as a cavalry lieutenant in the War of 1812.
 After the war, however, he returned to his law practice and then ventured into politics.
 King was a member of the New York State Assembly (Queens Co.) in 1819, 1820 and 1820–21; of the New York State Senate (First D.) in 1823; and again of the State Assembly in 1832, 1838 and 1840.

 He was president of the New York State Agricultural Society in 1849.

 United States Congress

 King was elected as a Whig to the 31st United States Congress, holding office from March 4, 1849, to March 3, 1851.
-His term as Governor of New York from 1857 to 1858 was noted for improvements to the State's education system and the enlargement of the Erie Canal.

 Governor of New York

+His term as Governor of New York from 1857 to 1858 was noted for improvements to the State's education system and the enlargement of the Erie Canal.
 Following a series of attacks (the so-called Quarantine War of 1858) on the quarantine facility on Staten Island, King dispatched several units of the New York State Militia to briefly occupy the island.
+In 1859, King was elected as an honorary member of the New York Society of the Cincinnati.